-When you decide to raise livestock, do you know what the best practices are?
+When you decide on raising livestock, do you know what the best practices are?
 If you’re trying to support yourself, you need to plan accordingly.
-From the type of cattle you raise to nutrition, there is a lot to consider.
+You need to know how many cattle and of which breed you will need to make a living.

 Know Why You Want a Cattle Farm